Much Hadham: Education

 St Andrew's Church of England Primary School in Much Hadham is a Church of England school with links to the parish church of St Andrew's.
 It has about 250 pupils between the ages of 4 and 11.
 The school also has a nursery in the mornings for younger children.
 A village school has existed in the village since the 1840s.
 The first now known as the Flint House.
 A second independent pre prep school in Much Hadham, the Barn School, closed in 1998.
 There is also a pre-school with about 40 children aged between 2 and 4.

 Outside the village of Much Hadham in the hamlet of Perry Green there is St. Elizabeth's School and residence for children and young adults with epilepsy, established in 1903, the second largest employer in the District.

 Much Hadham has a small museum, The Forge Museum, which contains preserved Elizabethan wall-paintings as well as information about local history.
 The Henry Moore Foundation in Perry Green houses a large collection of the artist's work.

 Sport

 The village has the charitable Sports Association which runs the publicly owned Recreation Ground and facilities.
 There is an infants' playground and a newly refurbished sports pavilion completed in 2015, used by the village football team and for social events.

 Much Hadham Cricket Club (founded in 1889) withdrew from the Herts & Essex League in 2007 and cricket is now no longer played.
 The village has a football team and Tennis and Bowls Clubs are open to anyone to join for an annual fee, all on the Recreation Ground.

 Notable residents

 Adjacent to the church is Much Hadham Palace, a country home of the Bishops of London for 800 years.
-Edmund Tudor, father of Henry VII, may have been born in the Palace.
+Edmund Tudor, father of Henry VII, may have been born there.
 It was sold by the church for the last time in 1888.